frederic-perez/AmE-dictionary/data/dictionary.md

 __brow__ _n_ The projecting upper edge of a steep place. _On the brow of a sloping hill._
 __browbeat__ _v_ Discourage or frighten with threats or a domineering manner; intimidate. _Syn_ bully, swagger _The police attempted to browbeat me into revealing my accomplices, but I would never squeal on my friends._
 __brown noser__ _n idiom_ (brown-noser) Someone who pleases an important or powerful person in order to get a benefit.
-__brown shirt__ _n_ Soldiers in Hitler's storm trooper army, SA during the Nazi regime.
+__brown shirt__ _n_ Soldiers in Hitler’s storm trooper army, SA during the Nazi regime.
 They were called this because of the colored shirts they wore.
 To call someone a brown shirt is to call them a Nazi soldier, usually hinting that they oppose human rights or freedom.
 This is a very serious insult, and in forums is used to Flame someone.
 __Brownie__ A member of a Guiding organization for girls aged seven years old to ten years old.
 Brownies were first organized by Lord Baden-Powell in 1914, to complete the range of age groups for girls in Scouting. _Brownie salute._
 __brownout__ _n_ :two: A reduction or cutback in electric power, especially as a result of a shortage, a mechanical failure, or overuse by consumers.
 __brownstones__ _n_